-Seattle Google employees walk out over treatment of female employees
+Google employees in Seattle, Kirkland walk out over treatment of females at workplace

 - Prosecutors: Suspect became 'fixated' on homeless man before fatal Seattle shooting

-“I’m from India, so I’ve seen this a lot and I feel like big companies like Google have to take a stand.
-If not Google, then who?” said Archana Singh, 29, who works in sales for Google in Seattle.
+Archana Singh, 29, who works in sales for Google in Seattle, said she’s “from India, so I’ve seen this a lot and I feel like big companies like Google have to take a stand.
+If not Google, then who?”

 Thursday’s walkout could signal that a significant number of the 94,000 employees working for Google and its corporate parent Alphabet remain unconvinced that the company is doing enough to adhere to Alphabet’s own advice to employees in its corporate code of conduct: “Do the right thing.”